BtNowakowski/AI_translator/README.md

 ##Simple python app, which uses OpenAI to translate sentence to language provided by the user.
 ### Configuration
-- inside the api_key.py file provide your openai api key
+- Inside the api_key.py file provide your openai api key
 - API_KEY = "your openai api key
-- you can get one here - [OpenAI](https://platform.openai.com/account/api-keys)
+- You can get your api key here - [OpenAI](https://platform.openai.com/account/api-keys)

 ![image](https://user-images.githubusercontent.com/107316656/226877707-fb15d7e6-2fba-4eb7-bdfa-b71150a93009.png)